xenify-io/litepaper/README.md

 ## ◽️ Unstaking XNF Tokens

-The staked XNF tokens that have reached the cycle in which they are unlocked can be unstaked, returning them to the user's possession.
+Upon staking XNF tokens, they will remain locked throughout the subsequent cycle, whether it's a gap cycle or not, and will begin to generate fees provided either DXN or xYSL tokens are burned.
+Once the cycle concludes, users have the option to unstake their tokens, returning them to their possession.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ Claiming Native Token Fees
+## ◽️ Claiming Native Token Rewards

-Similar to claiming rewards, a user wishing to claim their accumulated fees will withdraw all the native tokens obtained beforehand.
+Just as with collecting equity, users who wish to claim their accumulated native token fees can do so by withdrawing all previously earned native tokens.
+This process allows users to easily access and manage their rewards, reinforcing the user-centric approach that Xenify is committed to providing.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)